Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Hill Giant.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/hill
 - monster/size/huge
 - monster/type/giant
-statblock: inline
+aliases: ["Hill Giant"]
 ---
 # Hill Giant
 *Source: Monster Manual p.
-155, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Eberron: Rising from the Last War, Explorer's Guide to Wildemount*
+155. Available in the SRD and the Basic Rules.*

 Hill giants are selfish, dimwitted brutes that hunt, forage, and raid in constant search of food.
 They blunder through hills and forests devouring what they can, bullying smaller creatures into feeding them.
 Their laziness and dullness would long ago have spelled their end if not for their formidable size and strength.